Canon 1Ds vs 5DS

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds and the Canon 5DS?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds: